What is Housing Benefit and Council Council Tax Support Fraud?

 Benefit and Council Tax Support fraud is where people claim Housing and Council Tax Support and/or Social Security Benefits but have no right to claim it.

-The Council is keen to make prompt payments of Housing and Council Tax Support to genuine claimants, but we are equally keen to stamp out benefit fraud.
 There is an active Investigation Team that is responsible for the detection and investigation of fraudulent claims.